dnsimple/dnsimple-support/content/articles/dns-hosting.markdown

 ##### To enable the DNS hosting

 1. Log into DNSimple with your user credentials.
-1. Click on your avatar on the top-right, and on the drop-down menu select the account.
+1. If you have multiple accounts, select your account in the navigation bar.
 1. On the top-nav menu click the <label>Domains</label> tab, locate the relevant domain and click on the name to access the domain page.
 1. Switch to the <label>DNS</label> tab.